fmalpartida/git_training/README.md

 request into the integration branch.

 2. I am the owner of the repo and I want to work in an organized manner.
 What I will do is to create a work branch and then when I am done I will merge the work into the integration branch.
+For that, I will create a feature branch, commit my work to the work branch and then I will merge the changes locally into the integration branch and push the changes to the repo.